LamininSolutions/mfsql-connector/source/procedures/spMFObjectTypeUpdateClassIndex.rst

-2018-13-21  LC         add feature to get reference of all objects in Vault 2020-08-13  LC         update assemblies to set date formats to local culture 2020-08-22  LC         update to take account of new deleted column
+2018-13-21  LC         add feature to get reference of all objects in Vault 2020-08-13  LC         update assemblies to set date formats to local culture 2020-08-22  LC         update to take account of new deleted column 2021-03-17  LC         Set updatestatus = 1 when not matched
 ==========  =========  ========================================================